Storm Damage Claims

 There were two other major differences – in October there was very little growth left on the trees and thus the wind brought down fewer trees.
 Conversely, this week there was very little rainfall, thus the impact was confined to wind with little or no rain adding to the impact.
 It is also possible that the summer drought weakened root structures.

 Storm damage requires professional assessment and negotiation to ensure full indemnity is secured to enable reinstatement to be undertaken.
 Insurers sometime try to avoid paying for a full repair because of wear and tear on old slates or fixings.

 Sometimes they do not want to allow for the cost to strip the roof covering off to fit new battens and felt to comply with current building regulations.
 Some Insurers expect the property owner to accept a ‘patch repair’.
 We have experienced instances where the insurer/loss adjusters engage an engineer to help them avoid paying for a proper reinstatement using ‘evidence’ found by their engineer to undermine the pre-existing condition of the roof.

 All of these tactics overlook the fact that most policies are on a reinstatement “new for old” basis.
 Most policies also include the cost of complying with Local Authority requirements.
 The premiums of the many are there to pay for the losses of the few.

 We can usually successfully argue the case for proper reinstatement to be fully paid for.
-However, we do have to question why an adversarial approach to minimise or avoid paying for property damage in Ireland seems to be more heavy handed than that taken by their counterparts in other jurisdictions.
+However, we have to question why an adversarial approach is taken to minimise or avoid paying for property damage in Ireland.
+It seems to be more heavy handed than that taken by their counterparts in other jurisdictions.
 Most of the insurance companies operating in Ireland are part of multi-national Insurers.
 Is it that the local Management and claims handlers want to achieve maximum savings to impress their Directors and shareholders?
 It is time to treat customers fairly, and deal with property damage sustained as a result of an insured peril, in good faith.